34g4os/yourbizminer.info/content/post/how-to-wash-a-person-s-hair-in-a-wheelchair.md

 8. Dry the person's hair with a towel.

+## How Often Should the Elderly Wash Hair?

+While our hair does occasionally pick up some dirt during the day, oil is the main factor in how often hair needs to be washed.
+Sebum, an oil that is continuously produced by glands on the scalp, helps to hydrate your hair.
+That oil steadily moves from the scalp to the ends of your hair as it is created, where it builds up until you wash it off.

+However, older persons' scalps produce less sebum due to the numerous physical changes that come with aging.
+It is also known that coarse and curly hair slows the rate at which it spreads through hair.
+That essentially indicates that no one person will benefit more from a particular washing frequency.

+**Generally speaking, older adults may only need to wash their hair around once per week.
+For seniors who are hesitant to wash with greater frequency, dry shampoos can be effective in the days between wet washing.**

+Choosing the best equipment for optimum support is a key component of learning how to wash an elderly person's hair.
+You should typically have some washcloths and towels on hand, a cup for pouring warm water, a washing basin of some sort, and the shampoo of your choice.

+The type of washing basin you select is also important.
+A portable shampoo bowl, for example, can be extremely useful when washing the hair of someone in a wheelchair.
+It's essentially a sink bowl on wheels, similar to the washing station found in most salons, that allows you to position the basin directly behind a person's chair.
+Similarly, inflatable wash basins can be particularly beneficial for washing the hair of bedridden patients.

+And with a little planning, washing hair in bed can be a breeze.
+To get started, line the bed with towels or garbage bags to keep it from getting wet.
+You can begin wetting the senior's hair with warm water after placing a washing basin on the bed and gently assisting the senior's head inside.
+You might want to provide a dry washcloth to keep their eyes from being splashed.

 ## How do you wash your hair for someone in a wheelchair??

 {{< youtube EOqbHPWdfsQ >}}